renovatebot/renovate/docs/usage/key-concepts/how-renovate-works.md

 1. The datasource module looks up versions of the dependency
 1. The versioning module validates and sorts the returned versions

-The platform handles the interaction with the remote repositories, for example creating the PRs.

 For example:

 1. The `gitlabci` manager finds a dependency named `python:3.10-alpine` of datasource `docker`